St. Patrick's Day Specials in Ocean City, Maryland

 -

-Top 10 free things to do in Ocean City this spring - February 27, 2018
+$25 gift card to Brick Works Brewing and Eats - $15 (3 remaining) View all Deals

+$25 Gift Certificate to Captain’s Table - $15 (4 remaining) View all Deals

-St. Patrick’s Day Specials in Ocean City
+St. Patrick’s Day Happenings and Specials in Ocean City

 St. Patrick’s Day is a big holiday in Ocean City.
 One might even say it’s the first major celebration of the year, second only to New Year’s, if that.
-There’s always a slew of local businesses that open their doors for the season on March 17, and those that are open year-round celebrate by breaking out the Smithwick’s and the shamrock decor.
+There’s always a slew of local businesses that open their doors for the season on March 16, and those that are open year-round celebrate by breaking out the Guinness and the shamrock decor.

 Here are some of our favorite specials and shindigs happening in and around Ocean City this St. Patrick’s Day.
 We’ll be updating this page with more information as we get it, so check back soon for even more fun St. Patrick’s Day stuff.